All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 “Manifold powers” or “various miracles” (ESV)

-Aside from the twelve, there are only four men mentioned in the NT who performed these miracles: Paul and Barnabas, and Stephen (Acts 6:8-10) and Philip (Acts 8:4-7; 12-13).
+Aside from the twelve, there are only four people mentioned in the NT who performed these miracles: Paul and Barnabas, and Stephen (Acts 6:8-10) and Philip (Acts 8:4-7; 12-13).
 While Paul and Barnabas are called Apostles, Stephen and Philip are not.
-However, based on what the key verses above and the passages below reveal, I believe we can safely conclude that they were regarded as Apostles along the same line as Barabas.
-We have the twelve Apostles and Paul, then we have Barnabas, Stephen and Philip.
-While these three were not given the same status as the other Apostles, they did perform the signs and wonders of an Apostle.
+However, based on what the key verses above and the passages below reveal, I believe we can safely conclude that they were regarded as Apostles — along the same line as Barabas, James the Lord’s brother (Ga 1:19), Andronicus & Junia (Ro 16:7).
+We have the twelve Apostles and Paul, then we have Barnabas, Stephen & Philip, James the Lord’s brother, Andronicus & Junia.
+While these three (Barnabas, Stephen, Philip) were not given the same status as the twelve Apostles plus Paul, they did perform the signs and wonders of an Apostle.
+And it’s assumed that the others named above did so as well.
 The idea that these “signs and wonders and mighty works” were given to anyone other than Apostles is not supported by the NT account.
 All of these passages of Scripture clearly limit these miracles to the Apostles.

 Note: Even if Stephen and Philip were not regarded as Apostles, they would be the rare exception.
 God is sovereign and He does as He sees fit according to His own purposes.
 One’s doctrinal position should never be based on exceptions, but always according to the primary or fundamental teaching on any given biblical subject.
 In addition, they were in association with the Apostles – the same as Barnabas was – which is a significant point that must be considered.